One of the greatest challenges with Protobuf code generation is the complexity of working with

 In addition to the plugins mentioned above, we're also adding support for popular gRPC plugins for nearly all of the same languages.
 These plugins are located under the

-The following is an example of remote plugin execution.
+This section provides an example of remote plugin execution.

 We'll use the buf.build/demolab/theweather module hosted on the BSR as the input source.
 You can also use local Protobuf files, but for this example we'll use a hosted module to illustrate remote plugin execution.